Thinking about moving abroad? Don’t leave home without reading through our ultimate moving abroad checklist.

-Whether you’re moving abroad to study at university or to accept an exciting new career opportunity, it’s a complicated process with plenty of moving parts.
+Whether you’re moving abroad to study at university or to start an exciting new career opportunity, it’s a complicated process with plenty of moving parts.
 Because of that, it can be easy to lose yourself in the complexities of the move.
 But don’t fret!
-If you break down your move into a bunch of smaller parts, then you’ll have a much less stressful move.
-Use this moving abroad checklist to plan out your relocation.
+If you break your move down into a bunch of small tasks you’ll have a much less stressful move.
+To help make things easier, use this move abroad checklist to plan your relocation.

-Regulations and laws vary widely between countries, including the gap between your current country of residence and the next one.
-It’s important to do your research before moving abroad so you can cross the most important things off of your moving abroad checklist.
-Contact the appropriate embassy or consulate for information relevant to expats relocating to the country, including:
+Regulations and laws vary widely between all countries, so it’s important to do your research so you know the differences between your current country and the one you’re moving to.
+Contact the appropriate embassy or consulate for information relevant to expats relocating to your new country, including:

 - Visas and permits